-We had a couple of questions on trail running that by answering them.. will help you at GoRuck and Kokoro or any long distance endurance event.
+We had a couple of questions on trail running that by answering them.. will help you at GoRuck, Spartan races and SEALFIT Kokoro or any long distance endurance event.

 Check out the articles with reviews, videos and more insider info on how we use them.

 Many top elite athletes are using the paleo diet (or a modified version) for their training and pre-race nutrition.
 It is not uncommon for an elite racer to consume 8 to 10k calories before an event.
 The night before the event load up on carbohydrates and lean meats but don’t overdo it.
 Make sure that you are fully hydrated with water.
 Try not to drink alcohol as it will dehydrate you.
 The morning of the event you may want to eat something small like a protein bar with water or coffee (if you need the caffeine to get your body moving early morning).

 Ultra runner Dean Carnazes talks about training, diet and a balanced lifestyle

 Before the event eat a small meal or snack.
 Don’t snarf down a big plate of pasta and a quart of chocolate milk.
 You will throw it up if your heart rate gets too high and it will also load you down.
 Try a granola bar or protein bar.
 Let it digest at least 30 minutes before you start your event.
 Don’t drink multiple cups of coffee before a race as it can act as a diuretic.
 One cup of coffee and more water is better.
 Navy SEAL David Goggins eats two fried eggs and a bulletproof coffee for breakfast.

 Use BodyGlide or some equivalent – If you don’t know about it then find out.

 It will save your crotch, underarms, feet and nipples.